How to Solder

 In this guide, we are using 60/40 solder wire with rosin flux core.

-Dampen the sponge in the stand (the sponge should be damp, not soaking wet).
+Dampen the sponge in the iron holder with water (the sponge should be moist).

 Clean the soldering area and dirty components.
 All components must be clean and free from oxidation, grease, and other contamination.
 The solder will not stick to a dirty component or dirty area on the printed circuit board.
 You can use an approved solvent or cleaner.